-The place where the port of Formentera is located is called La Savina and is one of the most frequented towns, not only because it is a destination for arrivals and departures, but also for its sought after bars and the particular lagoon that turns pink at sunset.
+The place where the port of Formentera is located is called La Savina and is one of the most frequented towns, not only because it is a destination for arrivals and departures, but also for its sought after clubs and the particular lagoon that turns pink at sunset.

 Despite its small size, Formentera enjoys a large stretch of coast (69 km) and the presence of numerous beaches, small coves and enchanted places will soon make you forget stress and everyday problems.